sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 The layout of both OEM registration pages are locked, so the page elements themselves can't be rearranged.

 > [!Note]
 > A minimum amount of information is required for the registration pages to display.
-You must provide a page title, a page subtitle, at least one checkbox **or** one link, and a public key for public/private key encryption.
+You must provide a page title, a page subtitle, the `customerinfo` element, at least one additional checkbox **or** one link, and a public key for public/private key encryption.

 ## OEM registration page one